remogatto/gospeccy/README.md

 There are a lot of ZX Spectrum emulators around so, why reinventing the wheel?
-Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord) reasons and then because it was a great learning experience about emulators for me :)
+Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord) reasons and then because it was a great learning experience about emulators.
 And it was a good chance to write something real with Go.

 Coding an emulator in Go is very enjoyable.
 The language is simple, pragmatic and fast (well... fast enough to run a Z80 emulator!).
 It